11 Best Non-Toxic Cookware Brands for a Healthy Kitchen (Tested & Reviewed 2024)

 Visions is a brand of innovative glass-ceramic cookware which was originally created by French multinational Corning in the late 1970s, and later became popular also in the USA and sold worldwide by Instant Brands.
 Their products are made of a material that belongs to the Pyroceram family of vitroceramics (glass-ceramics).
 This material is transparent like glass (mostly available in an amber or cranberry tint), non-porous, and features thermal characteristics similar to Corningware, but has improved resistance to staining and the detrimental effects of acids and detergents.
 It is tested for heavy metals (cadmium, mercury, arsenic, etc.) and does not contain lead.

-It is not to be confused with borosilicate glass, it is more resistant that that and capable of withstanding extreme thermal changes and heat of up to 1,560+ °F / 850°C, meaning that it could go from the freezer to the oven without risk of shattering.
+It is not to be confused with borosilicate glass, it is more resistant than that and capable of withstanding extreme thermal changes and heat of up to 1,560+ °F / 850°C, meaning that it could go from the freezer to the oven without risk of shattering.
 Therefore, it is dishwasher, freezer, microwave, preheated-oven, broiler and stove-top safe (gas & electric).
 For safer non-toxic cooking though, you should never use pieces that are scratched or split as these may shutter, particularly as vintage Visions products are becoming more popular.
 Finally, it is a very healthy choice due to its non-porous nature, Visions will never stain, harbor odors, or leach anything into your meals.
+We were lucky to find one at an opp shop and we are happily using it for stews and soups.

 Find Visions products on Amazon USACanadaUKAustralia